jseutens/aatilpi/readme.txt

 Contributors: jseutens
 Tags: location, profile, information, contact
 Requires at least: 5.8
-Tested up to: 5.8
+Tested up to: 6.2
-Requires PHP: 7.4
+Requires PHP: 8.1
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 A custom WordPress plugin for displaying location profile information for businesses with support for multiple locations.
-The plugin uses a Gutenberg block to display the contact cards on your web pages.
+The plugin uses a shortcode to display the contact cards on your web pages.

 == Description ==

 The Location Profile Information plugin allows you to manage and display multiple business locations on your WordPress site.
 The plugin provides a settings page to manage the location information, such as name, address, phone, and email.
-Each location can be displayed on your site using a Gutenberg block, which allows you to select the desired location for each contact card.
+Each location can be displayed on your site using a shortcode, which allows you to select the desired location for each contact card.

 == Installation ==